Homeowners in Pennsylvania must pay property tax each year to local taxing authorities. And opening your tax bill can be a cause for shock.

 Contact information for your county tax assessor is available by calling your county government office or checking online.
 (Search for "[name of county] property assessor or assessment office" or navigate via this list of the 67 Pennsylvania counties.)

-The tax record for your home may contain inaccurate or incomplete information, which then leads the county tax assessor to place too high a value on it.
-You can obtain a copy of your property tax records from your county's tax assessor’s office, either in person or possibly online; call your county government or check its website.
+The tax record for your home might contain inaccurate or incomplete information, which would then lead the county tax assessor to place too high a value on it.
+You can obtain a copy of your property tax records from your county's tax assessor's office.
+Review it for errors and check the following:

 Two types of information can help establish that a Pennsylvania county tax assessor has placed too high a taxable value on your home.
 The first (and most important) is how the assessor has treated homes similar to yours.
 The second is how much homes like yours are currently selling for within the geographic area.